thanhcong120620/quanLyVeDo/README.md

-# This is a final project acording to graduate Funix education
-# Project use: Springboot 3x and Dependencies such as: security, oauth2, thymleaf, data jpa, mail sender ...
+# Lottery Project use Springboot 2x